-The starter in your vehicle does not uses permanent magnets, instead it uses field coils to energize and create the magnetic force and these types of motors are designed to turn in one direction only regardless of polarity.
+The starter and also most heater motors in your vehicle do not uses permanent magnets.
+Instead they use field coils to energize and create the magnetic force and these type motors are designed to turn in one direction only regardless of polarity.
 (See image)

-Your 6 volt starter uses a heavier gage wire in the field and armature windings than will be found in a 12 volt starter and that is the reason most of the 6 volt starters will work on 12 volts.
+Your 6 volt starter has heavier gage wire in the field and armature windings than will be found in a 12 volt starter and that is the reason most of the 6 volt starters will work on 12 volts.
+We recommend using your 6 volt starter until it wares out then change to a new 12 volt starter.